wjoe2046/starwars-api/README.md

 * Learn what a server is, how it works, and what it does
 * Understand client-server from the server perspective: how a server interprets the http request and develops a response
 * Implement the Express framework on top of Node.js: define middleware and configure Express Router
-* Handle different types of requests fromo clients
+* Handle different types of requests from clients
 * Interact with a third-party API (Star Wars API) by having your server act as a client: send requests from your server to the Star Wars API to retrieve data for your frontend.

 ## What is Express?
-Express is a framework for Node.js based on the Middelware Design Pattern.
-Express wraps the vanilla Node.js request and response objects and provides helpful abstractions to the Node.js workflow.
+Express is a framework for Node.js based on the Middleware Design Pattern.
+Express wraps the vanilla Node.js `request` and `response` objects and provides helpful abstractions to the Node.js workflow.
 For example, the Express-powered response object includes a helpful method called `sendFile` which abstracts the process of retrieving a file from the file system and then sending that file as a response to the request.
 There are many other abstractions Express provides, and their [documentation](https://expressjs.com/en/) is amazing.

 <div id="apis"></div>